Applicability of the Student Rules, policies and procedures

 - 72360 Graduate Diploma in Urban and Regional Planning (48 points)

-(2) A student who withdraws from the Master of Urban and Regional Planning course before completing it, but after completing 24 points at Level 4 or Level 5, which includes the course core units, may apply to the Faculty to be awarded the Graduate Certificate in Urban and Regional Planning.
+(2) A student who withdraws from the Master of Urban and Regional Planning course before completing it, but after completing 24 points at Level 4 or Level 5, including at least 12 points of core units, may apply to the School to be awarded the Graduate Certificate in Urban and Regional Planning.

-(3) A student who withdraws from the Master of Urban and Regional Planning course before completing it, but after completing 48 points at Level 4 or Level 5, which includes the course core units, may apply to the Faculty to be awarded the Graduate Diploma in Urban and Regional Planning.
+(3) A student who withdraws from the Master of Urban and Regional Planning course before completing it, but after completing 48 points at Level 4 or Level 5 including at least 24 points of core units, may apply to the School to be awarded the Graduate Diploma in Urban and Regional Planning.

 (2) Units must be selected in accordance with the course structure, as set out in these rules.